Trump, Iran cite progress in talks as uncertainty hangs over Strait

 Trump had said on Friday there could be talks this weekend and that the two sides were "very close to making a deal."

+There were signs that security was being ramped up in the Pakistani capital on Sunday, though preparations were not at last weekend's levels.

-There were no signs on Saturday of preparations for new talks in the Pakistani capital, where the highest-level U.S.-Iran negotiations since the 1979 Islamic Revolution ended without agreement last weekend.
+More police officers were deployed and checkpoints installed around the Serena hotel, the location of the highest-level U.S.-Iran negotiations since the 1979 Islamic Revolution, which ended without agreement.

 Senior national security aides gathered at the White House on Saturday morning.
 Trump later went to the Trump National Golf Club with top envoy Steve Witkoff, one of his Iran negotiators.